Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

  So don't be shy and be my guest...

 !!!!!!
-Use the full screen monitor during time use games.
+Use the full screen monitor during time using the games.
 If you will see some small part start pictures game  just refresh browser window page!!!!!!!

 ## Bubbles_Game
 ![14](https://user-images.githubusercontent.com/65797418/117211280-a559b800-adad-11eb-852a-9e7821a30e92.png)